-On July 15, 2016, Celanese, Celanese US and certain subsidiaries entered into a new senior credit agreement ("New Credit Agreement") consisting of a \$500 million senior unsecured term loan and a \$1.0 billion senior unsecured revolving credit facility (with a letter of credit sublimit), each maturing in 2021.
+In July 2016, Celanese, Celanese US and certain subsidiaries entered into a new senior credit agreement ("Credit Agreement") consisting of a \$500 million senior unsecured term loan and a \$1.0 billion senior unsecured revolving credit facility (with a letter of credit sublimit), each maturing in 2021.
 The margin for borrowings under the senior unsecured term loan and the senior unsecured revolving credit facility was 1.5% above LIBOR at our current credit ratings.
-The New Credit Agreement is guaranteed by Celanese, Celanese US and substantially all of its domestic subsidiaries ("the Subsidiary Guarantors").
+The Credit Agreement is guaranteed by Celanese, Celanese US and substantially all of its domestic subsidiaries ("the Subsidiary Guarantors").
 The proceeds from the new senior unsecured term loan and \$409 million of borrowings under the new senior unsecured revolving credit facility were used to repay our Term C-2 and C-3 loans under our previous senior secured credit facilities.
-We borrowed \$245 million and repaid \$595 million under our previous secured revolving credit facility during the year ended December 31, 2016.
+We borrowed \$528 million and repaid \$431 million under our senior unsecured revolving credit facility during the year ended December 31, 2017.

-• Senior Notes
+Senior Notes